Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 Wedding Venue Budget Calculator

 Planning your wedding venue budget starts with clearly understanding cost percentages and allocation strategies.
 For most couples, venue costs should represent 15-20% of your total wedding budget.
 To calculate your ideal venue spending limit, multiply your total budget by 0.20 to determine your maximum venue allowance.
-With the UK average wedding cost at £24,482, careful venue budgeting is essential for staying within your means.
+With the UK average wedding cost at £24,482, careful budgeting for the venue is essential for staying within your means.
+Additionally, a wedding license in the UK generally costs between £120 and £600, so be sure to include this in your overall budget.

 When using the budget calculator, you'll need to factor in several key variables.
 Start with your guest count, as this directly impacts venue costs.